devlemire/swag-node-shop/README.md

 * Open `server/index.js`.
 * Add middleware to use `express.static` to serve up the build folder in `public/build`.
 * Open `http://localhost:3000/` to see the API interact with a React front-end.
-* Import the `postman_collection` into Postman and run the Unit Tests to make sure they all pass.
+* Import the `postman_collection` into postman and run the Unit Tests to make sure they all pass.

 ### Solution